-From north to south, here are great coastal camping spots for all interests—whether you’re looking for something easily accessible or beautifully secluded.
+From north to south, here are the top Oregon coastal camping spots for all interests—whether you’re looking for something easily accessible or beautifully secluded.

 - Nehalem Bay State Park: This campground has beach access to the Pacific on one side and sandy Nehalem Bay on the other; bike and hiking trails make it easy to get around.

 - Cape Lookout State Park: At the base of a secluded sand spit, with easy access to hiking on Cape Lookout–one of the coast’s top hiking trails–this campground has popular yurts and cabins.

 - South Beach State Park: Just south of Newport, this large campground has easy access to the beach.
 Lucky folks who sign up early and pay a few bucks extra can join a guided paddle trip up the nearby Beaver Creek estuary.

 - Carl G. Washburne State Park: On the central coast between Florence and Yachats, camp on the inland side of the highway in a thicket of huge salal bushes.
 Pile your gear into a wheelbarrow (provided) and trundle it to one of the great walk-in campsites, then hike along the Hobbit Trail.
 There are also plenty of standard spots for car and RV camping.

 - Honeyman State Park: A few miles south of Florence, this large campground is a playground for sandboarders and dune riders.
 Two miles of sand dunes separate the park from the ocean.
 The two freshwater lakes within the park’s boundaries are popular places to boat and swim.

 - Sunset Bay State Park: Not only is this bay-fronting campground lovely, it’s home to the Oregon coast’s only real swimming beach and adjacent to several of the southern Oregon coast’s top sights: Shore Acres State Park, Cape Arago, and South Slough National Estuarian Research Reserve.